Inside The Twisted Logic Of Anti-Maskers

 Hendriksen said both her parents are infected with COVID, but that they are “fine” and “it's not much worse for them compared to the usual flu they both get at this time of year.”
 She said she continues going about her life and socializing with friends.
 “There’s hardly a reason to be afraid,” she said.
 “The only reason I worry about becoming infected is that it would put me out of work for two weeks due to the social stigma around the virus.”

-Social stigma or not, more than 250,000 people have died of COVID-19 in the U.S., with deaths spiking during the month of November, reaching over 1,000 on some days.
-Then too, the number of U.S. cases has surpassed 12 million, with approximately 1 million new cases each week this month.
+Social stigma or not, more than 250,000 people have died of COVID-19 in the U.S., with deaths spiking during the month of November, reaching over 1,000 on many days.
+Plus, the number of U.S. cases has surpassed 12 million, with approximately 1 million new cases each week this month.
 Many parts of the country have run out of ICU beds and even morgue space.
-That sounds like plenty of reason to be afraid — if not for yourself, then for everyone else around you.
+That sounds like plenty of reason to stop going about your life as usual — and take all the precautions you can to protect yourself and others.